Blue Peaks Blogs (1)

 Who Issues PMP?

-PMP is issued by PMI, a not-for-profit organization founded in 1969, that sets the standards for project management worldwide.
+PMP® is issued by PMI, a not-for-profit organization founded in 1969.
+PMI sets the global standards for project management.

 Prerequisites for Eligibility

-To apply for PMP, you need a combination of education and project management experience:
+To apply for PMP®, you need a combination of education and project management experience.
+Specifically, you must have:

 • A four-year degree